Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: gate scheme descriptions

-Therefore, in the first approach, following \cite{grimm2021universal}, we focus on the magnetic dipolar interaction of Yb ions to implement a two-qubit gate between two ground states by inducing a phase difference between two excited states within the ions.
-In our second approach, following \cite{asadi2020cavity}, we discuss a cavity-mediated interaction, including scattering a single photon off a cavity-ion system to execute a CZ gate between two Yb ions.
-In the third approach, based on \cite{barrett2005efficient}, we explore a photon interference-based entanglement generation protocol that can be adapted into a CNOT gate between Yb ions.
+Herein, following Ref. \cite{grimm2021universal}, we consider the magnetic dipolar interaction of Yb ions to implement a two-qubit gate between two ground states by inducing a phase difference between two excited states within the ions.
+Next, following Ref. \cite{asadi2020cavity}, we discuss a cavity-mediated interaction, including scattering a single photon off a cavity-ion system to execute a CZ gate between two Yb ions.
+Finally, based on \cite{barrett2005efficient}, we explore a photon interference-based entanglement generation protocol that can be adapted into a CZ gate between Yb ions.
 We demonstrate that incorporating a cavity can enhance the fidelity of this gate.